microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/multitenantorganizationmember-get.md

 # Get multiTenantOrganizationMember
 Namespace: microsoft.graph

-Get a tenant and its properties in the multi-tenant organization.
+Get a tenant and its properties in the multitenant organization.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]